-Buying a home is one of the most significant events that can occur in your life.
+Buying a home is one of the most significant events in your life.
 Here are some tips to guide you along the way.

 Understand your financial picture.

 Take an honest look at your finances and obtain the necessary documentation in advance.
-Learn more about credit by taking our Smart Credit Matters online training course.
+Learn more about credit through our Smart Credit Matters online training course.

 - Review and understand your credit report, know your score, and correct any issues.